Alvearie/hri-mgmt-api/README.md

 # HRI Management API
 The Alvearie Health Record Ingestion service: a common 'Deployment Ready Component' designed to serve as a “front door” for data for cloud-based solutions.
 See our [documentation](https://alvearie.io/HRI/) for more details.

-This repo contains the code for the Management API of the HRI, which uses [IBM Functions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-getting-started) (Serverless built on [OpenWhisk](https://openwhisk.apache.org/)) with [Golang](https://golang.org/doc/).
-Basically, this repo defines an API and maps endpoints to Golang executables packaged into 'actions'.
-IBM Functions takes care of standing up an API Gateway, executing & scaling the actions, and transmitting data between them. [mgmt-api-manifest.yml](mgmt-api-manifest.yml) defines the actions, API, and the mapping between them.
+This repo contains the code for the Management API of the HRI, which is written in Golang using the [Echo](https://echo.labstack.com/) web framework.
 A separate OpenAPI specification is maintained in [Alvearie/hri-api-spec](https://github.com/Alvearie/hri-api-spec) for external user's reference.
 Please Note: Any changes to this (RESTful) Management API for the HRI requires changes in both the hri-api-spec repo and this hri-mgmt-api repo.

-This version is compatible with HRI `v2.1`.
+This version is compatible with HRI `v3.0`.

 ## Communication
 * Please [join](https://alvearie.io/contributions/requestSlackAccess) our Slack channel for further questions: [#health-record-ingestion](https://alvearie.slack.com/archives/C01GM43LFJ6)